top of page

 The story symbolises the importance of hard work and dedication, and the festival is a time for people to reflect on their own aspirations and wishes.

-There lived a beautiful weaver princess named Orihime, the daughter of Tentei, the Sky King.
-Orihime wove the most magnificent cloth by the bank of the Amanogawa, known as the Milky
+📚Once upon a time in the heavens...there lived a beautiful weaver princess named Orihime, the daughter of Tentei, the Sky King.
+Orihime wove the most magnificent cloth by the bank of the Amanogawa, known as the Milky Way.

 Her father loved the cloth she wove, but Orihime was sad because her hard work left her no time to meet anyone and fall in love.